 4. SAT I or ACT Scores

-Willamette offers test-optional admission with the completion of a supplemental essay question as part of the Common Application.
+Willamette offers test-optional admission.
 If you choose not to submit SAT or ACT test scores as an international applicant, you are required to schedule an interview with a member of our admission staff.
 If you decide to include a standardized test score, please send your official scores from either the SAT I or the ACT.

 5. Teacher Evaluation